 is a great shooter and a good addition to anyone’s 1911 collection.
 To enter

 the drawing all you have to do is donate some time working at the rifle and

 pistol ranges as a range host.
-Executive officer Ricky Fernandez is working out
+We are working out

-the details and he will have a schedule set up and a sign in sheets.
+the details and we will have a schedule set up and a sign up sheet.
 The more

 time you donate the more chances you will have to win!

 IF YOU WOULD LIKE TO VOLUNTEER OR HAVE ANY QUESTIONS PLEASE FEEL FREE TO CONTACT THE BOARD OF DIRECTORS AT firstname.lastname@example.org